 Again, there are issues to leasing as well.
 When you lease, you will ultimately be paying much more in the long run than you would if you had bought the machine outright.
 This is, of course, the compromise for manageable and predictable monthly payments.
 You are also obligated to continue paying a lease, even if the machine becomes obsolete to your business.
 You have a contract that must be met, which isn’t great if you move to a paper-free environment.

 Unfortunately, there is no simple answer as to which option works best.
 The only sure way to know you are making the right decision is to speak to an experienced, knowledgeable team of industry professionals about your business, your ambitions and your overall printing needs.
-Luckily, we happen to be a company able to provide this service, so please feel free to call us today for more information and guidance on whether buying or leasing will work best for you.
+Luckily, we happen to be a company able to provide this service, so please feel free to call us today for more information and guidance on whether to purchase or lease your next machine.